Governed Intelligence

 • Is it grounded in the right source of truth?

-• Can a user or a downstream system safely act on it?
+• Can a user or downstream system safely act on it?

 Output disconnected from its source — the gap between governed and correct